Hiring in a High-Unemployment, Post-COVID World

 As the COVID-19 pandemic eases and businesses resume operating, many of the more than 40 million unemployed Americans may be knocking on your door.
 So perhaps before the wave comes in, now would be a good time to review some tips on how to rethink and possibly refashion recruitment policies and interview practices to adapt to what may be a very new business world.

-Let’s take a look at Hiring 2020 both in terms of planning and interviewing.
+Let’s look at hiring in 2020, both in terms of planning and interviewing.

 If there’s been any inadvertent benefit whatsoever to COVID-19, it’s that companies realized a remote workforce was highly viable.
-Organizations such as HireRight wisely closed their offices as soon as the pandemic struck, providing employees worldwide all the tools and capabilities necessary to maintain productivity and continue operations without the slightest interruption in service to valued customers.
-In light of this development, organizations may take this opportunity to review their policies regarding working remotely and ensure they have standardized and have available all the software, hardware, and training required for teams to operate from home.
+Organizations, including HireRight, wisely closed their offices as soon as the pandemic struck, providing employees worldwide all the tools and capabilities necessary to maintain productivity and continue operations without the slightest interruption in service to valued customers.
+Organizations may take this opportunity to review their policies regarding working remotely.
+They may ensure they have standardized their software, hardware, and training programs required for teams to operate from home.
 HireRight offers a free tip sheet on using video meeting software so all employees appear in their best light and communicate most effectively.

 In some cases, senior executives became too sick to work and organizations floundered when such key employees were unavailable.
 A plan for succession can limit such potential problems.
 Encourage essential employees to train a team member on how to take over should they become unavailable.
 A system-wide backup program could prove invaluable in the future.

-If you ordered food or groceries to be delivered to your home during the pandemic, you’ve realized the Gig Economy remains a sea change in how people today view jobs.
-In fact, they aren’t so much “gigs,” which denotes a temporary assignment, as they are “independent” or “liberated” form of work.
+If you ordered food or groceries to be delivered to your home during the pandemic, you’ve realized the Gig Economy is an important part of our economy in general.
+In fact, they aren’t so much “gigs,” which denotes a temporary assignment, as they are an “independent” workforce.
 Imagine how difficult things may have been these past few months without these entrepreneurs keeping things functioning.
 And they’ll continue to pursue jobs that offer flexibility and latitude.
 Companies such as Uber and Airbnb have made a significant impact on business and are anticipated to continue and even accelerate growth.
 Keeping the needs of the now task-oriented worker in mind when seeking to fill vacancies can prove advantageous.
-We invite you to read our popular blog from February 2020, “The Unstoppable Growth of the Gig Economy – And How to Best Prepare.”

-No one will be more interested in the benefits you offer employees than those who have had none during this pandemic.
-Now is a great time to take a look at your current offerings and ensure they’re competitive.
+Now is a great time to take a look at your current offerings and ensure your benefits are competitive.
 Review your sick leave policy and health coverage first.
 How attractive your financial package is may mean the difference between landing and losing the most qualified candidates.